-Lindsay is former collections manager for the Ceramic Technology Laboratory and Florida Archaeology at the Florida Museum of Natural History.
+Dr. Lindsay Bloch is former collections manager for the Ceramic Technology Laboratory and Florida Archaeology at the Florida Museum of Natural History.
 Her research focuses on craft production, trade, and exchange in historic and prehistoric contexts, examined through the lens of utilitarian ceramics.
 She has conducted analyses on collections from the southeastern U.S., Great Britain, and the Caribbean using a variety of methods including LA-ICP-MS and XRF to discover new information about these often visually generic artifacts.

-Zack Gilmore (PhD Anthropology 2014, UF, Gainesville), conducted petrographic analysis in the lab of fiber-tempered Orange pottery from the Silver Glen complex (Marion and Lake counties, Florida) and fired clay reference samples from across peninsular Florida for his dissertation project (http://rollins.academia.edu/ZackaryGilmore).
-From 2015 to 2016, Zack conducted additional petrographic analysis in the lab of Stallings fiber-tempered pottery and associated fired clays from the Savannah River Valley (Georgia and South Carolina) as part of an NSF-funded postdoctoral research project with the UF Department of Anthropology.
+Zack Gilmore (PhD Anthropology, 2014, UF, Gainesville), conducted petrographic analysis in the lab of fiber-tempered Orange pottery from the Silver Glen complex (Marion and Lake counties, Florida) and fired clay reference samples from across peninsular Florida for his dissertation project (http://rollins.academia.edu/ZackaryGilmore).
+From 2015 to 2016, Zack conducted additional petrographic analysis of Stallings fiber-tempered pottery and associated fired clays from the Savannah River Valley (Georgia and South Carolina) as part of an NSF-funded postdoctoral research project with the UF Department of Anthropology.
 Zack is currently an Associate Professor of Anthropology at Rollins College, Winter Park, FL.

 Kristen Hall (BA Anthropology 2013, UF, Gainesville) wrote an undergraduate thesis here at UF (“Reexamining Suwannee Valley Pottery: a Typological and Formal Analysis of Pottery in Feature I at Parnell Mound”) focused on the analysis of Suwannee Valley ceramics.
 She is currently employed by the Gainesville Police Department.